Main Bridge, USS Telesforo Trinidad (DDG-139)

 1214 Local JUNE 4, 2042

-A moment after the light-grey QTR came to rest and was fastened to the ship, two figures clambered out from its forward hatch.
+A moment after the ghost-grey tiltrotor came to rest and was fastened to the ship, two figures clambered out from its forward hatch.
 The first was whom Robertson was expecting—the lanky figure, aged caramel skin, curled school-board-chalk hair, and class-A RBF of Commodore Milton “WR” Wójcik-Robinson.
 But following the Tallest Little Beaver was someone who caused Mason’s eyebrow to go crooked—the bald, squat form of a demon hidden in man-flesh.
-The fuck is Chucky Jeung doing here?
+The fuck is Carly Jeung doing here?

 “Of course, Dubber, sir,” Mason replied.
-Wójcik-Robinson grinned at his old moniker.
-“And, uhhhh, Commodore Jeung, wasn’t expecting you, sir.”
+Wójcik-Robinson grinned at his old nom de guerre.
+“And, uhhhh, Commodore Jeung—wasn’t expecting you, sir.”

 “Neither was I, Robbo.”
 Of course, he got Mason's name wrong.
 “They put me on the wrong bird—but think of me as an independent authority.”
 He smirked; he was always smirking.
-Even when Carl Jeung frowned, his eyes were filled with mischievousness.
+Even when Carl Jeung frowned, his eyes were filled with mischievous smirk.
+He was like if someone had put the Cheshire Cat inside the skin of your joker Korean uncle.

-Mason held back from rolling his eyes until he turned around and snapped his fingers at the petty officer nearest the intercom: “Mackenzie, call forward and assemble the wardroom.”
+Mason held back from rolling his eyes until he turned around and snapped his fingers at the rating nearest the intercom: “Mackenzie, call forward and get Lieutenant Commander Miyake to assemble the wardroom.”
 Mason turned back to Wójcik-Robinson and Jeung: “Gentlemen if you’ll please follow me.”

 As the three officers darted through passageways and up and down ladders, Maso clocked a massive smile on WR.
 “How are you liking the refit?
-Mare Island did a good job on her.”
+The Priests did a good job on her.”

 “Damn right, sir.
 Can’t complain a lick.”
-Mason answered as he sprang up a ladder, “The new turbines are slick, the Super SPY-6 is a leap forward, and the new SEWIP V is mean, and a damn sight prettier than getting jowls on the ole gal.
-Shame we had to cut our PD armament by half even with a fresh Duracal superstructure, but them’s the break—but shit, even then, we’ve got enough dakka to hold our own against a Perc heavy aviation brigade.”
+Mason answered as he sprang up a ladder, “The new turbines are slick, the Super SPY-6 is a leap, and the new SEWIP V is mean as hell—and a damn sight prettier than slapping the Devil’s jowls on the ole gal.
+It’s a cryin’ shame we had to cut our point defense suite down, even after most of the deckhouse got replaced with Duracal, but them’s the break.
+Even then, we’ve got enough canned whoop-ass to hold our own against a heavy aviation brigade.”

 “Dakka Doctrine don’t pull punches, Commander.
 What they’d leave you with?”
 WR inquired politely.